SwiftGraphs/Grape/README.md

 ### Usage

+#### Basic Simulation
-Grape currently include 2 packages, `NDTree` and `ForceSimulation`. `NDTree` is a N-dimensional tree data structure, which is used to accelerate the force simulation. `ForceSimulation` is a force simulation library, which is used to simulate the force between nodes in a graph.
+Grape currently includes 2 packages, `NDTree` and `ForceSimulation`. `NDTree` is a N-dimensional tree data structure, which is used to accelerate the force simulation. `ForceSimulation` is a force simulation library, which is used to simulate the force between nodes in a graph.
 Both of them are based on SIMD-like data structures.

-The package specifically exposes concrete types for 2D and 3D simulation, so you can create a 2D simulation like this:
+The package specifically exposes types for 2D and 3D simulation, so you can create a 2D simulation like this:

 ```swift
 import NDTree